wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/4-understand-excel-javascript-api-capabilities.md

 ### Creating a chart

 You can create a chart to visualize the data in a range.
-The Excel APIs offer dozens of chart varieties, each of which can be customized to suit your needs.
+The Excel APIs offer dozens of chart varieties that can be customized to suit your needs.

-The following sample creates a simple column chart for three items.
+The following example creates a simple column chart for three items.

 ```js
 var productBarChart = sheet.charts.add(Excel.ChartType.columnStacked, sheet.getRange("B3:C5"));